 - Loss of consortium

-You can get a better idea of how much your claim for emotional distress is worth when you contact an experienced medical malpractice attorney to discuss the circumstances of your case.
+You can get a better idea of how much your claim or suit for emotional distress is worth when you contact an experienced medical malpractice attorney to discuss the circumstances of your case.

-If you have suffered psychological distress or emotional trauma as a result of your healthcare provider’s negligence, you may also have grounds for a claim against the hospital.
+If you have suffered psychological distress or emotional trauma as a result of physical injuries caused by medical malpractice, you may have grounds for a claim or lawsuit against the hospital.

-Find out more about what legal options may be available to you when you contact a medical malpractice lawyer at Friedman & Simon, L.L.P.
-Claim your no-cost, risk-free consultation as soon as today.
-Our dedicated team member is standing by to discuss the details of your case.
+You can find out more about what legal options may be available to you when you contact a medical malpractice lawyer at Friedman & Simon, L.L.P.
+Access your no-cost, risk-free consultation as soon as today.
+A dedicated team member is standing by to discuss the details of your case.

 Call or text 516-932-0400 or complete a Free Case Evaluation form